signum-network/phoenix/lib/packages/core/README.md

 with its functions.</p>
 <pre class="prettyprint source lang-ts"><code>const api = composeApi({
-  nodeHost: 'https://wallet1.burst-team.us:2083', // one of the mainnet nodes
+  nodeHost: 'https://wallet1.burst-team.us:2083', // one of the mainnet nodes })
-  apiRootUrl: '/burst' // endpoint to the BURST API
-})
 </code></pre>
 <blockquote>